SpilledMilkCOM/SignalR-Connections/README.md

 **📝 TODO**

 * 🔳 Use a timing mechanism in the server to disconnect the client when their time has expired.
+  * Might possibly send a warning versus just logging them out (much like a "server needs to reboot in 5 minutes")
 * 🔳 Monitor reconnect events (only available in the .Net Framework)

 ## 📁 Folder Structure